Understanding the Chabad-Lubavitch World

 - He could have the Sultan's archers shoot arrows at him.
 If all the arrows missed, even the Islamic people would see him as somehow divine,

 He chose the third option: converting to Islam.
 This caused a lot of his many followers to become disillusioned.
 Those who remained with Sabbatai Zevi became known as the Domeh (converts).
 The Domeh, despite officially converting to Islam, still retained a lot of their Judaism.

-Chabad has also incorporated the teachings of Rabbi Isaac Luria, the modern author of the Kabbalah (the traditional author of the Kabbalah was King Solomon, at a period when he had fallen from the faith) and teachings of Moses de Leon, alleged author of the Zohar.
+Chabad has also incorporated the teachings of Rabbi Isaac Luria, the modern author of the Kabbalah (the traditional author of the Kabbalah was supposedly King Solomon, at a period when he had fallen from the faith) and teachings of Moses de Leon, alleged author of the Zohar in the 14th century.
 Most traditional Orthodox Jewish rabbis condemn Chabad for their Messianic views and for their alleged belief that Rebbe Schneerson will one day come back to life.
 Adherents of Chabad often make pilgrimmages to the grave of Rebbe Schneerson in Queens, New York to pray.
 Some adherents of Chabad still think that Rebbe Schneerson is still alive!

 With this history, it will be interesting to see how the Bible Codes treat Chabad-Lubavtich.
 Click here to check out the Bible Code on Chabad-Lubavitch.